Soraya Parlika: Early activism

 She became a member of the People's Democratic Party of Afghanistan (PDPA) after its foundation on 1 January 1965, and the same year, she became one of the co-founders of the Democratic Women's Organisation of Afghanistan (DOAW).

-As member of the DOAW, she participated in mobilising women to take part in the 1965 parliamentary election, and to rural women how to read and write.
+As member of the DOAW, she participated in mobilising women to take part in the 1965 parliamentary election, and in teaching rural women how to read and write.
 She also participated in the demonstrations against a draft law proposed by conservative Islamic members to ban girls and women from studying abroad, a month of protests which included an occupation of the parliament, until the bill was dropped.

 Communist regime

 In 1978, the PDPA took power in Afghanistan and the DOAW was legalised.
 She temporarily served as chairman of the DOAW when Anahita Ratebzad was appointed cabinet minister.
 When the Khalqis-fraction took power, however she, as a member of the Parcham-fraction, was imprisoned in the Pul-e Charkhi jail in Kabul until the Soviet invasion in 1979, when the Parcham-fraction returned to power.

-She served as Chairman of the DOAW in 1979-1981, and was the deputy of Anahita Ratebzad in 1981-1986.
+She served as Chairman of the DOAW in 1979–1981, and was the deputy of Anahita Ratebzad in 1981–1986.

 She successfully worked for extended maternity leave to 90 days, with 180 days of possible additional unpaid leave; retirement at the age of 55 and the establishment of nursery schools and kindergartens in workplaces, which was formally introduced by the PDPA after the advocacy of her and the DOAW.

-She served as head of Afghanistan's Red Crescent Society in 1986-1992.
+She served as head of Afghanistan's Red Crescent Society in 1986–1992.
 She was removed from the post after the fall of the Communist regime in April 1992.